Bangladesh: Protesters storm prime minister's palace – DW – 08/05/2024

 At least 11,000 people have been arrested in recent weeks.

-The military has imposed a curfew that went into effect on Sunday night covering Dhaka and several other regions.
+The military had imposed a curfew that went into effect on Sunday night, covering Dhaka and several other regions.

-The government has also declared a holiday from Monday to Wednesday.
-Mobile internet services have been cut off, and Facebook and messaging apps, including WhatsApp, cannot be accessed.
+Following Hasina's resignation, General Waker-us-Zuman said there was no longer a need for a curfew.

-In addition, the country's more than 3,500 garment factories — a major and economically vital industry in Bangladesh — have been shut.
+"Now, the students' duty is to stay calm and help us," he added.

 tj/wmr (AFP, AP)